Don Moseley - Executive Director

 Susana Avelar - Bilingual Forensic Interviewer/Therapist

-Susana Avelar, BA, joined Ralston House in 2015 as a Spanish bilingual Victim/Family Support Advocate and became a Forensic Interviewer/Therapist in 2016.
+Susana Avelar, MSW, joined Ralston House in 2015 as a Spanish bilingual Victim/Family Support Advocate and became a Forensic Interviewer/Therapist in 2016.
 Susana graduated from the University of Denver with a Bachelor’s Degree in International Studies.
 She began working in victim assistance in 2006 as a Legal Advocate and then as a Bilingual Counselor.
 She has assisted victims with protection orders, provided court accompaniment, case management, crisis counseling and facilitated a legal clinic for immigrant victims of crime.
 Prior to coming to Ralston House, Susana worked for Adams County Human Services in Child Protection Intake, where she conducted assessments of child abuse and neglect which included concerns of physical abuse, domestic violence and drug exposure.